NoriSte/ui-testing-best-practices/README.md

 **TL;DR:** Visual regression tests hard and why we should rely on premium services.

 **Otherwise:** Another continuous chore for regressions we do not care about.
+Possibility of missing out visual differences.

 🔗 [**Read More: Visual Regression Testing**](/sections/tools/visual-regression-testing.md)